MiguelMJ/MiguelMJ.github.io/blog/_posts/2024-12-09-rethiniking-my-online-presence.md

 ---
 layout: post
 title: Rethinking my online presence
+date: 2024-12-09
 ---

 ## The blog until now

 Soon, almost two years ago, I published a short [summary of my experience writing this blog](/blog/my-blogging-journey-until-now-i-m-moving-to-hashnode), with the idea that switching platforms would help me find an audience that connected better with me.
 What changed, however, was more my own attitude towards the activity of writing.

 In these two years I have only written three blog posts (the period when I wrote weekly is long gone) and that has allowed me to focus on other more elaborate texts that had been on the back burner for some time.
 Unlike these publications, these texts have been written in Spanish and have taken me several weeks or months each, with a very small and close audience in mind.
-By separating them from my usual publications and writing them for myself, I have also been able to compare my writing with a new perspective.
+By separating them from my usual publications and writing them for myself, I have also been able to perceive my writing with a new perspective.
 I have realised that different needs require different texts, and that part of the identity crisis of my blog so far came precisely from not being clear about its specific purpose.

 Looking back over my past posts, I realised that sometimes I wanted to share my latest learnings, sometimes I wanted to produce content to serve as teaching material, often I wrote about ideas I wish I had received in my early stages of engineering education, and lately I was trying to explore new ways of presenting my more personal interests.
 My intention from now on is to separate these needs so that the blog serves a more relatable and contextualised type of text (what a blog traditionally is).